MHmorgan/rogu/README.md

 * Write installation script

-* Make default behoviour, when calling Rogu without arguments, to perform the doctor functionality.
+* Make default behaviour, when calling Rogu without arguments, to perform the doctor functionality.
   Maybe something other than doctor as well?
 Fix stuff?